adityaorlalu/rasa-chatbot/data/nlu.md

 - I am searching for a dinner spot
 - I am looking for [american](cuisine) restaurant
 - I am looking for some restaurants in [delhi](location).
-- I am looking for some restaurants in [Bangalore](location:bangalore)
-- I am looking for some restaurants in [bengaluru](location:bangalore)
 - show me [chinese](cuisine) restaurants
 - [chinese](cuisine) restaurants in [visakhapatnam](location)
 - show me [chines](cuisine:chinese) restaurants in the [New Delhi](location:delhi)